Reflection centralizers in Coxeter groups: The Coxeter diagram of

 \section{The Coxeter diagram of $\WOmega$}

-By theorem~\ref{thm-Vinberg-representation-properties} and the definition of $\COmega$ as a chamber for $\WOmega$ in the Vinberg representation $(V^s,U^s)$, the set of reflections across its facets is a Coxeter system for $\WOmega$.
-We write $\DOmega$ for the corresponding Coxeter diagram.
-Our goal in this section is to describe it concretely, in a manner making obvious the action of $\GOmega\iso\pi_1(\Dodd_s)$.
+We showed in theorem~\ref{thm-Vinberg-representations} that $\WOmega$ is a Coxeter group, and described a Coxeter system for it in corollary~\ref{cor-main-theorem}.
+Our goal in this section is to work out the Coxeter diagram $\DOmega$ in a manner making obvious the action of $\GOmega$.
+This gives a complete answer to the problem of presenting reflection centralizers in Coxeter groups.
+We will use the geometric language of Vinberg representations, but the results transfer to general Coxeter groups by the methods used for corollary~\ref{cor-main-theorem}.

-Recall the definition above of a tile and its type.
-An \emph{arrow} means a facet of a tile, which is not a facet of any other tile---i.e., it lies in the boundary of $\COmega$.
-This peculiar terminology helps organize the calculations in examples.
+Recall from section~\ref{sec-explicit-generators} that a tile means a facet (of some $W$-chamber) that lies in $\COmega$.
+By an \emph{arrow} we mean a facet of a tile, that is not a facet of any other tile, i.e., it lies in the boundary of $\COmega$.
+This peculiar terminology helps organize the calculations in examples; see section~\ref{sec-examples}.
 The arrows fall into equivalence classes according to which facet of $\COmega$ they lie in, which we call the arrow classes.
 To describe $\DOmega$ we must find the arrow classes and understand how the corresponding facets of $\COmega$ meet.

-We begin by finding the arrows.
-By theorem~\ref{thm-Brink}, the tiles are in 1-1 correspondence with the vertices of $\tildeDodd_s$.
-If $\tildeJ$ is a tile then we write $J$ for its type.
-To $\tildeJ$ we associate the unique chamber $C$ that lies in $\halfV$ and has $\tildeJ$ as a facet.
-A facet of $\tildeJ$ corresponds to a vertex of $\D_C$ that is not infinitely joined to $s$.
-By lemma~\ref{lem-open-chamber-is-universal-cover}, this facet of $\tildeJ$ lies in the boundary of $\COmega$ just if the edge-label is even.
-Therefore we have named the arrows:

-\begin{lemma} The arrows are in bijection with the pairs $[\tildeJ,K]$, where $\tildeJ$ and $K$ are vertices of $\tildeDodd_s$ and $\D$ respectively, and the edge joining $J$ and $K$ in $\D$ is absent or evenly-labeled. \end{lemma}
+Whenever we use a symbol with a tilde, such as $\tildeA$, for a node of $\tildeDodd_s$, we will use the corresponding symbol without the tilde for its image in $\Dodd$.
+We explained in section~\ref{sec-explicit-generators} that the arrows are in bijection with the pairs $[\tildeA,B]$, where $\tildeA$ and $B$ are vertices of $\tildeDodd_s$ and $\Delta$ respectively, and the edge joining $A$ and $B$ in $\Delta$ is evenly-labeled (which includes the case that the edge is absent).
 The next step is to determine the dihedral angles among the arrows.
-(We say they have dihedral angle $\pi/n$ as a shorthand for saying the product of the corresponding reflections has order~$n$.)
+(If two arrows meet in codimension~$1$ then we say they make dihedral angle $\pi/n$ as a shorthand for the product of their reflections having order~$n$.
+This order may be~$1$ because they may lie in the same facet of $\COmega$.)